smaswin21/migration_analysis/README.md

 UNHCR.
 (2023).
 Mid-year trends report 2023.
 Retrieved from https://www.unhcr.org/mid-year-trends-report-2023

+Here are the links formatted in APA style:

+ACLED. (n.d.).
+Conflict Index.
+Retrieved from https://acleddata.com/conflict-index/#:~:text=The%20ACLED%20Conflict%20Index%20assesses,collected%20for%20the%20past%20year

+Our World in Data. (n.d.).
+War and Peace Data Explorers.
+Retrieved from https://ourworldindata.org/war-and-peace-data-explorers

 ## Support

 [Provide contact information or links to support channels where users can seek help or report issues related to your project.]